foton/rails_with_webpack_and_bootstrap/README.md

 3. What (I think) is Webpack(er)
    1. `Webpacker` uses `Webpack`, which is package of Javascript (run by `Node.js`) to squash JS modules (aka packages) You need in your app, into one big JS file.
 In short. `Webpack` itself is undependent on RoR, `Webpacker` add support for it into Rails app. `Webpack(er)` can replace (or coexists with) Rails assets pipeline, which alos build big JS file from many.

-4. We need ugly page to make it beautiful
+4. We need ugly page to make it beautiful!
    1. Let's make page ugly permanently, until we supply Bootstrap by Webpacker.
 Delete lines with `<link rel="stylesheet" ...` and `<script src= .....`.
    2. Because files in `public` are not processed by Rails stack we have to create some structe inside Rails app.
    3. run `rails g controller bootstrap index` in `myapp` folder